mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 #### Warning: The memory in this list is for Elasticsearch.
 It's not the total memory of the VPS.

-You can probably start Elasticsearch.

-After changing these lines, start Elasticsearch:
+After changing any of these settings, start Elasticsearch:

 ```bash
 sudo systemctl start elasticsearch